MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deferred-updates.md

 If both are defined, Deferral Version takes precedence over Deferral Days setting for the app.

 > [!IMPORTANT]
 > Deferral Days and Deferral Versions don’t apply to critical updates.
-They will be offered or installed regardless.
+They will be offered or installed (when "Automatically keep Microsoft apps up to date" tickbox is selected") regardless.

-## Deferred Updates
+## Deferral Days

-This feature allows the deferral of available updates for many days (refer to as "Deferral Days").
+This feature allows the deferral of available updates for many days.

 ### Global Deferral Days setting